Appotemmis/SimpleLog-Horizon/README.md

 # SimpleLog
 Battlemod created by Byrth
 Ported to Ashita by Spiken
 Combat and Message log parser for Ashita v4
+Update for HorizonXI

 # Features
 - Custom chat messages